sepkamal/STAT545-hw-Kamal-Sepehr/Hw02/hw02_gapminder_dplyr.md

 ![](hw02_gapminder_dplyr_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

 These shows that each country occurs exactly 12 times.
-Graph is very ugly though (too many countries to see visually), it's easier to see this from the table.
+Graph is very ugly though (too many countries to see visually), it's easier to see this from the table above.

 ``` r
 nrow(table(gapminder$country))